How to use side lighting in photography – direction of light

 What is side lighting in photography?

 Side lighting is quite literally what it says on the tin.
-In portrait photography side light is lighting a subject’s face from the side of the subject to create form and define facial features for dramatic images.
-We’ll get into the angles of side light and how they affect facial features in a moment.
+Portrait photographer use side lighting to light a subject’s face from the side of the subject to create form and define facial features for dramatic images.

 How to use side lighting in photography